jncraton/pagetext.js/readme.md

 pagetext.js
 ===========

-A phantomjs script to grab the text of a web page.
+A phantomjs script to grab the article text from a web page.
 Readability was a starting point for this project.

 Usage
 -----